jpoesen/features-fetch/README.txt

   2. Clone this repo to $HOME/.drush/

-  3. open up $HOME/.drush/features_fetch/features_fetch.drush.ini and specify your download path and features destination path.
+  3. open up $HOME/.drush/features_fetch/features_fetch.drush.ini and specify your download path, features destination path and whether or not to clean up afterwards.

+download path:
-download path: the path where your browser commonly saves downloads to
+  The path where your browser commonly saves downloads to
   example: /Users/alice/Downloads/

-features destination path: the path where you commonly store your custom features modules
+features destination path:
+  The path where you commonly store your custom features modules
   example: sites/all/modules/custom/features/
   note: these settings are machine-wide.
 Project-specific settings will be added soon.

+cleanup:
+  default value = 1.
+  set to 0 to remove the downloaded feature module .tar file from your downloads directory after successful deployment.

 note: drush command extensions can be installed at alternative locations.
 Consult /path/to/drush/README.txt for more details.